Free to Believe Anything

 We turned to the Internet for news and information, eventually learning the hard way that we can’t trust the Internet.
 We no longer know what is real and what is fake.
 With everything now digital, and with excellent tools to edit audio, video, and photos, we have become skeptics.
 As soon as we see a viral video on YouTube we say to ourselves “that’s probably fake”.
 Every magazine with a beautiful girl on the cover we think to ourselves “Photoshop”.
 When we read a blog post we think “spin”.

-The Internet is filled with anti-vaxxers, World Trade Center truthers, Kennedy theorists, religious fanatics of all stripes, and people who think that Barack Obama is a foreign-born Muslim.
-(He's not).
-Since we no longer trust what we read on the Internet we live in strange and interesting times.
-Now people are free to believe whatever they want to believe by discounting anything they see that does not align with their beliefs.
+The Internet is filled with anti-vaxxers, World Trade Center truthers, Kennedy theorists, religious fanatics of all stripes, and people who think that Barack Obama is a foreign-born Muslim (he's not).
+Our beliefs aren't tied to facts.
+At least half of us are absolutely certain Heaven exists, ruled over by a personal God — not some vague force or universal spirit but "a guy".
+More than a third of us believe not only that global warming is no big deal but that it’s a hoax perpetrated by a conspiracy of scientists, government, and journalists.
+People are free to believe whatever they want to believe by embedding themselves in "echo chambers" that reinforce what they already believe and by discounting anything they happen to see that does not align with their beliefs.

 "In the new media landscape, the wall between news and entertainment is crumbling.
 The value of news is measured by its popularity.
 The loudest voice gets the most listeners.
 A lie bears equal weight as a fact."